vladyslavnUA/novelsy/README.md

 Open your terminal, ```cd``` to the folder containing ```manage.py``` and type ```python3 manage.py runserver```.

 ## How to Use
-Add a book to the site by clicking ```List a Pool```, view current book listings by navigating to the home page, or buy a book when you are ready.
+Add a book to the site by clicking ```List a Book```, view current book listings by navigating to the home page, or buy a book when you are ready.

 ## Contribute